 I’m originally from Sydney, Australia and spent my teenage years in a fertile and thrilling period of popular music – the amazing 1970s.
 I was profoundly influenced by the radio station I listened to during those years, 1270 2SM, which I have a huge section of my website dedicated to, and by the glorious diversity of music that was played on radio back then.
 There wasn’t the segmentation you have today; you could hear Led Zeppelin followed by Al Martino, then Eagles and Chicago and Dolly Parton and Roger Whittaker and the Bee Gees and Tony Orlando & Dawn.
 Yes, I loved “Tie A Yellow Ribbon Round the Ole Oak Tree” in 1973 and still do and I make no apologies for that.
 Just for some balance, I was only ten years old when my favourite song was Procol Harum’s “Conquistador” – it was all about the drama in music for me!
 And of course I was passionate about all the great Australian artists and bands of the day, such as Sherbet and Little River Band and Dragon and oh my, it was just so extraordinarily exciting all the time!

-It all contributed to my lifelong encyclopaedic knowledge of popular music and although my career first went in the direction of The Arts (with caps for emphasis), in writing, communications and PR, my deepest love was always for the music and my greatest joys in my personal life and career were adventures in music – usually rock and pop, but sometimes classical, jazz, avant-garde or something else .
+It all contributed to my lifelong encyclopaedic knowledge of popular music and although my career first went in the direction of The Arts (with caps for emphasis and an M.A. in Theatre Studies in hand), focusing on writing, communications and PR, my deepest love was always for the music and my greatest joys in my personal life and career were adventures in music – usually rock and pop, but sometimes classical, jazz, avant-garde or something else .
 Going to concerts, meeting and interviewing musicians I admired, writing about music in the press and in my weighty 2005 book Songwriters Speak, representing musicians and music organisations through my PR work, producing and hosting a radio program (Debbie Does Breakfast, of course) and at different times living and working in Sydney, Byron Bay, Brisbane, London or Los Angeles.
 Always it was about the music.